 Froemel (1980) investigated the relation between subsequent achievement and different kinds of cognitive entry behaviors, including intelligence and prior achievement.
 Froemel found an average correlation between intelligence and achievement of +.45 for students receiving conventional instruction.
 This relation remained unchanged during the six month period of his study.
 However, for students receiving mastery learning, the initial correlation of +.46 between intelligence and achievement decreased to +.21, and finally to +.11 during the course of the study.
 Froemel also reports that the average correlation between prior achievement and subsequent achievement during the third month and the sixth month remained at about +.75 for the conventional instruction groups.
 However, the average correlation between prior achievement and subsequent achievement for mastery learning groups was +.39 during the third month, and it decreased to +.21 during the sixth month.

-The results of Froemel's study reveal stronger correlations between prior achievement and subsequent achievement than between intelligence and subsequent achievement.
-However, the most important finding of the study is that the relation between prior student characteristics and achievement is sharply reduced when students receive the more favorable quality of instruction provided by mastery learning.
+The most important finding of this study is that the relation between prior student characteristics and achievement is sharply reduced when students receive the more favorable quality of instruction provided by mastery learning.

-In the past, the strong correlations between intelligence and achievement and between prior and subsequent achievement have been interpreted as evidence that some students are capable of learning well while others are not.
-Research is finding increasing evidence from mastery learning studies that providing feedback/correctives results in a diminishing of the effects of intelligence and prior achievement on subsequent achievement (Block & Burns, 1977; Bloom, 1980; Froemel, 1980).
-Nordin's (1979) study makes two major contributions to an understanding of the potential effects of quality of instruction: (a) an improvement in the qualities of even one component diminishes the effects of prior student characteristics on learning outcomes, and (b) the feedback/ corrective component is the single most influential component in diminishing the effects of prior characteristics on achievement.

-In summary, the literature on individual components of quality of instruction demonstrates the effects of each on the achievement students attain.
-It has also been shown that each component accounts in some measure for the variation found in achievement for groups of students.
-Bloom (1976) finds that at least 20 percent of the variation in student achievement can be accounted for by the qualities of cues, participation and reinforcement; 25 percent of the variation can be accounted for when feedback/correctives are provided.
+In the past, the strong correlation between intelligence and achievement and between prior and subsequent achievement have been interpreted as evidence that some students are capable of learning well while others are not.
+The increasing evidence from mastery learning studies indicates that providing feedback/correctives results in a diminishing of the effects of intelligence and prior achievement on subsequent achievement.
+The literature on individual components of quality of instruction demonstrates that each component accounts in some measure for the variation found in achievement for groups of students.
+Bloom (1976) finds that at least 20% of the variation in student achievement can be accounted for by the qualities of cues, participation and reinforcement; 25% of the variation can be accounted for when feedback/correctives are provided.
 He estimates that at least one-fourth of the variance in student achievement can be accounted for by quality of instruction.

-Until the present studies, the limits of the effects of quality of instruction remained theoretical because no research had studied learning outcomes or learning processes when all components of quality of instruction are adapted to the needs of individuals.
-The studies reported here attempted to provide individual students with a maximal quality of instruction and to examine the effects on achievement and learning processes.
-The extent to which a maximal quality of instruction effects the relation between prior student characteristics and learning outcomes was also investigated.
+Until the present study, the limits of the effects of quality of instruction remained theoretical because no research had studied learning outcomes or learning processes when all components of quality of instruction are adapted to the needs of individuals.
+The study reported here attempted to provide individual students with a quality of instruction which approximated a maximal learning condition for each and to determine the effects of learning under optimal conditions on achievement and learning processes.
+The extent to which a maximal quality of instruction affects the relation between prior student characteristics and learning outcomes was also investigated.